omerugi/Monom-Polynom/README.md

 1. ``public void add(Polynom_able p1)``

-The function receives a Polynom_able (type) p1 and adding it into the the polynom object ,"this", in the class.
+The function receives a Polynom_able (type) p1 and adding it into the Polynom object, "this", in the class.

 Way of action:

-Using a Iterator of type Monom, go over all the Monoms in the polynom p1 by using a while loop.
+Using an Iterator of type Monom, go over all the Monoms in the Polynom p1 by using a while loop.

-Add each element in p1 to ,"this", Polynom in the class.
+Add each element in p1 to, "this", Polynom in the class.

 @param p1 - Polynom to be added.

 2.``public void add(Monom m1)``

-The function receive a Monom and add it to a Polynom by the following cases:
+The function receives a Monom and adds it to a Polynom by the following cases:

 * case 1: if the Monom's power is equal to a Monom in the Polynom-    sums the Monoms Coefficient.
-* case 2: if the Monom's power is not equal to any of the Monoms in the Polynom-    add the Monom to Polynom List.
+* case 2: if the Monom's power is not equal to any of the Monom's in the Polynom-    add the Monom to Polynom List.

 Way of action:

-Using a for loop go over the Polynom.
+Using a for loop goes over the Polynom.

 in any Monom in the Polynom check if its a case 1 or case 2.
 if there is a Monom that its power is the same as m1 sum the coefficients and check:
 +    If the coefficient after adding is close to zero by Epsilon: remove the Monom from Polynom.
 +    If the coefficient after adding is a number greater then 0+/-(Epsilon) add the Coefficients.
-    If there is none such Monoms with same power as m1 in Polynom.
+    If there is none such Monoms with the same power as m1 in Polynom.
 +     Add the Monom as it is to the Polynom equation.
 +    Sort the Polynom for convenient.